LMPRC 2025

 All graduate and postgraduate learners in LMP are invited to present a poster at the conference.

-It is compulsory for the following learners to submit an abstract:
+It is compulsory for the following graduate students to submit an abstract:

 • Second-year Translational Research Program students (capstone project presentations)